- Search The Registry

 Petrus's parents’ family was from Charleston, MS. Her grandmother raised her father and his five siblings.
 They picked cotton and had little schooling before cumming up North to Minneapolis, MN, where Thomasina was born.
 Her father Hugh joined the military when her mother, Patricia, was pregnant with Petrus’s sister Jean who is a year older (she has another sister Joyi).

 The family lived in Germany, Oklahoma, and Kentucky.
 Her immediate family lived a very typical military life, moving every few years and losing touch with friends.
 This was very hard on both Petrus and her sister, though every week in those army years she would win the Military Base dance contest.

 After her parents separated, her mother and her daughters moved back to Minnesota.
 Financially strapped, they spent most of their time with her dad's family.
 Her Granny "Fat" and Aunt Allen were the center of their early years and a true touchstone while her mother worked to get stability.

 Petrus and her sister were enrolled in many dance, gymnastics, and sports programs.
 Petrus first started singing publicly at the age of three in the “Little Miss Black Minnesota” pageant.
 Her first exposure to sharpen herself as an entertainer came after seeing JeVetta Steele perform the “Aretha Franklin Show” and the age of 12.

-She self studied voice and theater with many musicians and artist in the Minneapolis and St. Paul area as her mentors.
+She self-studied voice and theater with many musicians and artists in the Minneapolis and St. Paul area as her mentors.
 Petrus has also performed in an annual Mixed Blood Theater “Daughters of Africa” show for more than 15 years.
-Petrus married in 1996 to her husband Charles and has two sons Charles Jr., Kobe Jean and she continues to “Wow” her audiences with talents.
+Petrus married in 1996 to her husband Charles and they have two sons Charles Jr., Kobe Jean and she continues to “Wow” her audiences with talents.